Find institutions where you can study information technology.

 “Go to New Zealand – you will never regret your choice!”

 If you wish to stay in New Zealand and work after you have finished your studies, you will need the right visa.

-If you complete a qualification in an area that is skilled and in demand in New Zealand, you may be able to apply for a post-study work or skilled migrant visa.
+If you complete a qualification in an area that is skilled and in demand in New Zealand, you may be able to continue working in New Zealand after your post-study work visa by applying for a different type of work visa or a skilled migrant visa.